namoopsoo/namoopsoo.github.io/content/changelog/_index.md

 ### Started
 - First Yamaha piano, P-115 (link the "2017-12-28 guitar center yamaha piano.pdf")

+## 2017-09
+### Logged
+- Had the privilege to attend a friend's wedding and give a speech and really appreciated the opportunity because I logged it as a 4 minute mini stand up routine celebrating my friend and showing me it is something I really enjoy doing (2017-09-25).

 ## 2014-10
 ### Built
 - [Built](/post/2014-10-26-chair/) a better cardboard chair, after first attempt back in ~1999.